evolvingstuff/vdw2/content/posts/health-can-be-greatly-improved-by-weekly-50000-iu-of-vitamin-d-video-and-transcript.md

 <img src="/attachments/d3.mock.jpg" alt="image" width="400">

- **Put pills in at the beginning of the month%%%Take allotted pills each week%%%Take all remaining pills, even those forgotten, before end of the month**
+ **Put pills in at the beginning of the monthTake allotted pills each weekTake all remaining pills, even those forgotten, before end of the month**

 So here's just an example of a simple way of just reminding yourself.
 Some people are into taking supplements on a daily basis which is okay.
 And vitamin D actually though, works out to be better if you take it less than daily, like once a week, once every two weeks, actually the number starts to decrease its benefits at 17 days.
 But once a week, once every two weeks is just fine.
 So one of the ways of just remembering for yourself to take the vitamin D is to start the month by putting four of them into a little bowl and then just taking 'em out on one day of the week.
 Sunday is a nice memorable day.
 But towards the end of the month, if you haven't taken 'em all out, just finish it off.